biagolini/PythonAwsApiGatewayWebSocket/README.md

 - **WebSocket API Gateway integration** for real-time communication.
 - **AWS Lambda functions** handling connection, disconnection, and messaging events.
 - **DynamoDB storage** for active connections, session logs, and message history.
-- **A front-end chat client** with automatic connection, session tracking, and an optional auto-disconnect feature.
+- **A front-end chat client** with login/authentication flow, session tracking, and optional auto-disconnect.
+- **JWT-based authentication** integrated into the WebSocket handshake using Lambda Authorizer.
-- **Heartbeat messages** to keep WebSocket connections active and prevent premature disconnection by AWS API Gateway.
+- **Heartbeat messages** to keep WebSocket connections alive.

 ### Architecture Overview

-This project is **inspired** by the AWS tutorial and extends its functionality to explore additional interactions with WebSocket routes.
-Enhancements include a chat history, with ip identification of users, multi-table DynamoDB architecture, and refined session tracking.
+This project is inspired by the official AWS tutorial and expands its functionality by adding secure access via JWT, improved session tracking, and a login interface.
 The original architecture can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html).

-The architecture consists of an API Gateway WebSocket endpoint that routes incoming WebSocket requests based on predefined routes.
-These routes trigger AWS Lambda functions, which handle different aspects of the chat system.
-The primary routes include:
+The architecture includes:

+- An **API Gateway WebSocket API** routing events to Lambda functions:
-- **`$connect` Route**: Triggers the `ConnectHandler` Lambda function, which registers the new client connection in the `ActiveConnections` table and logs session details in the `SessionHistory` table.
+  - **`$connect` Route**: Registers client in DynamoDB and authenticates using a custom Lambda Authorizer.
-- **`$disconnect` Route**: Triggers the `DisconnectHandler` Lambda function, which removes the client connection from the `ActiveConnections` table and updates session details in the `SessionHistory` table.
+  - **`$disconnect` Route**: Removes connection from the active list and updates session logs.
-- **`sendmessage` Route**: Triggers the `SendMessageHandler` Lambda function, which processes incoming chat messages and stores them in the `MessageHistory` table.
+  - **`sendmessage` Route**: Broadcasts chat messages and logs them in a message table.
-- **`$default` Route**: Triggers the `DefaultHandler` Lambda function to manage unexpected messages or routes.
+  - **`$default` Route**: Handles unexpected or invalid messages.

-Each Lambda function interacts with Amazon DynamoDB for data persistence, ensuring efficient storage and retrieval of connection states, session details, and chat messages.
-The API Gateway Management API enables broadcasting messages back to connected clients.

-The figure below visually represents the architecture.
+- A **Lambda Authorizer** used on the `$connect` route, which validates a **JWT** passed via **query string**, enabling secure authentication even in browser environments.

+- A **DynamoDB backend** with:
+  - `ActiveConnections` table
+  - `SessionHistory` table
+  - `MessageHistory` table

+- A **static front-end** deployed on GitHub Pages with two main views:
+  - **index.html** for login
+  - **chat.html** for WebSocket interaction

 ![Architecture](documentation/img/architecture.png)

 ---